-- Reading: The reading skills test is different for Academic and General Training versions of IELTS test exam.
+- Reading: The reading skills test is different for Academic and General Training versions of the test.
 Each test is divided into three parts.
 The questions are used to assess the reading comprehension skills of candidates appropriate for academic and work/everyday lives.

 Tasks and Questions Types

-Across the four sections of the IELTS test exam, a variety of tasks and question types are used in order to assess the candidates' communication skills:
+Across the four sections of the test, a variety of tasks and question types are used in order to assess the candidates' communication skills:

 - Speaking: This oral part of the exam requires candidates to complete three different tasks during a face-to-face interview.
 The candidates are to provide a self-introduction initially, and then talk about a given topic for 1 or 2 minutes.
 The candidates are given a minute's time to prepare for this talk.
 The third part of the test is a one-on-one discussion with the examiner on the topic already talked about.